Indian Institute of Foreign Trade

-Indian Institute of Foreign Trade (IIFT) is a public business school headquartered in New Delhi, Delhi, India.
+Indian Institute of Foreign Trade (IIFT) is a public business school headquartered in South West Delhi, Delhi, India.
 It has been proposed to be declared as an Institute of National Importance by the Government of India.
 Established in 1963, it functions under the Ministry of Commerce and Industry of the Government of India.
 It also serves as a training institute for the probationary officers of the Indian Trade Service.
-Its headquarters are in New Delhi and it has additional campuses in GIFT City, Kolkata and Kakinada.
+Its headquarters are in South West Delhi and it has additional campuses in GIFT City, Kolkata and Kakinada.
+A campus is set to open in Dubai and one in Maidangarhi in 2029.

 History

 The institute was established as a Centre of Excellence in International Trade and Business in 1963.
 It is as an autonomous educational institute under the Ministry of Commerce and Industry.

 It was granted "Deemed to be University" status in 2002.
-The National Assessment and Accreditation Council (NAAC) has recognized IIFT as a Grade ‘A+’ Institution in January 2024.
+The National Assessment and Accreditation Council (NAAC) has recognized IIFT as a Grade 'A+' Institution in January 2024.